w3c/webrtc-rtptransport/api-outline.md

   Promise<unsigned long> refreshRelayCandidate(LocalIceCandidate relayCandidate, unsigned long requestedLifetimeInSeconds);

   // Creates an IceCandidatePair that represents a possible network route.
-  IceCandidatePair createCandidatePair(LocalIceCandidate local, RemoteIceCandidate remote);
+  IceCandidatePair createCandidatePair(LocalIceCandidate local, RemoteIceCandidateInit remote);

   // Probes the candidate pair to check if it's (still) viable and what the RTT is.
   Promise<IceProbeResult> probeCandidatePair(IceCandidatePair candidatePair);